hexbatch/apple-core/layer-docs/b-user-layers/services/session-services.md

 * the layer user_id
 * a name
 * the working set
-* a command pallet - a set that allows tokens to have well known attributes to read and write from
+* a command pallet - a set that allows elements to have well known attributes to read and write from
-  * each token has a sorting attribute, a read attribute and a write attribute.
+  * each element has a sorting attribute, a read attribute and a write attribute.
 These can be remotes or scripts
-* session data - a set that stores tokens used to remember stuff about this session
+* session data - a set that stores elements used to remember stuff about this session
 * options:
-  * can have a filter to limit the tokens reported back
+  * can have a filter to limit the elements reported back
   * can be set to human mode

 # API